-Full and current details of my research can be found on my home page.
+Full and current details of my research and publications can be found on my home page.

-In addition to my research on risk assessment, I have a long track record of work in software engineering (including pioneering work on software metrics); the new third edition of my book ?Software Metrics: A Rigorous and Practical Approach? was published in November 2014.
+In addition to my research on risk assessment, I have a long track record of work in software engineering (including pioneering work on software metrics); the third edition of my book ?Software Metrics: A Rigorous and Practical Approach? was published in November 2014.